Why Doesn't God End Suffering?

 Even though we are all born in sin, into a sinful world, God gives us opportunities to follow His instructions for living, so that we can overcome fleshly temptations and live in the Holy Spirit of Jesus Christ, and enjoy everlasting life.
 God loves us, and He wants us to love Him too.
 But He did not make us as robots.
 He gave us free will and the ability to make choices, and, of course, He wants us to choose to love Him.
 He wants us to choose good over evil in every aspect of life.
 He doesn’t force us to do so, but He wants us to desire to do so, to be obedient to Him.
 Just as it was His desire for Adam and Eve to obey, He also desires that the rest of us will obey.
 But we—like our original earthly parents, have freedom of choice in whether or not to love and/or obey God.

-God has designed things so that our love for Him is tested as we go through life.
+God designed things so that our love for Him would be tested as we go through life.
 Through these tests, our love is ultimately strengthened, or it is proved not to exist at all.
 After all, we live in a world that mankind caused to contain both good and evil, and since evil exists in the world, how can any of us know for sure when someone loves us?
-Lets think about this for a minute, using an unholy example.
+Let's think about this for a minute, using an unholy example.
 Okay.
 Would you ever be able to know someone loves you if you met them after you inherited $80 million dollars?
 Taking it a bit further, would you be able to know that someone loves you if you quickly satisfied their every want, need, or desire?
 What if every time they wanted or needed anything, you just made it appear, like magic, using your many millions?
 What about if you and them never experienced any hardships together?
-In other words, how could you ever know for sure that this person loves you, instead of your money, if love is never tested?
-Everyone who says they love you does not.
+In other words, how could you ever know for sure that this person loves you, instead of your money.
+If love was never tested, how would you know?
+Everyone who says they love you does not love you.
 And, most importantly, would the person who says they love you stay, if one day the $80 million was gone?
-If they loved you when you had $80 million dollars, but left you when the money left, how would you know if they ever loved you at all?
+If they loved you when you had $80 million dollars, but left you once the money was gone, how would you know if they ever loved you at all?

 I believe when we go through suffering and trials, it's not just a test of our love for God, but one to show us if we really do love Him.
 It’s easy to say the words, “I love God.”
 But if we truly love Him, we will continue to demonstrate that love through obedience to Him no matter what kind of suffering or trial we go through in life.
 If we continue to trust God and have faith in Him throughout our suffering and trials, I believe when we emerge from it stronger, with an even stronger love for God, that’s how we, ourselves, can be sure of our true love for God.